-- Outcomes including attitude, ethical stance, communication skills and professionalism are part of the core curriculum and satisfactory standards must be achieved as part of the academic assessment process. - 10.1 Additional factors which could affect the fitness of a candidate to practice nursing are not included in the academic assessment process.
-Such factors include criminal conviction, psychiatric illness, disabling physical illness, drug dependency or the development during the programme of an infectious illness that may put patients at risk.

-- 10.2 For such eventualities the School has formally constituted a Fitness to Practise Committee to review and determine any candidate's Fitness to Practise. - 10.3 The Fitness to Practise Committee may also be called to determine if there is a genuine doubt about any aspects of a candidate's professionalism, attitude, and ethical stance or to investigate substantive (non anonymous) allegations made about a particular candidate's conduct. - 10.4 A finding by the Fitness to Practise Committee that any outcome is unsatisfactory will have an effect equal to failing an academic assessment. - 10.5 This may result in a determination that the candidate has failed the programme and/or is required to repeat any element of the programme as the School Board may decide.
+- 10. Outcomes including attitude, ethical stance, communication skills and professionalism are part of the core curriculum and satisfactory standards must be achieved as part of the academic assessment process. - 10.1 Additional factors which could affect the fitness of a candidate to practice nursing are not included in the academic assessment process.
+Such factors include criminal conviction, mental health issues. disabling physical illness, substance dependency or the development during the programme of an infectious illness that may put patients at risk. - 10.2 For such eventualities the School has formally constituted a Fitness to Practise Committee to review and determine any candidate's Fitness to Practise. - 10.3 The Fitness to Practise Committee may also be called to determine if there is a genuine doubt about any aspects of a candidate's professionalism, attitude, and ethical stance or to investigate substantive (non anonymous) allegations made about a particular candidate's conduct. - 10.4 A finding by the Fitness to Practise Committee that any outcome is unsatisfactory will have an effect equal to failing an academic assessment. - 10.5 This may result in a determination that the candidate has failed the programme and/or is required to repeat any element of the programme as the School Board may decide with all ensuing consequences including the potential of having their studies terminated.